theerfan/Q/README.md

 ### Grand Prize

 - **Win a summer internship at CERN**: The top overall team (judged by QML Challenge Leaderboard ranking and Open Hackathon project) will receive up to 3 summer internship positions at CERN.

-Please read our [terms and conditions](https://qhack.ai/terms_and_conditions_2021.html) for eligibility and evaluation criteria.
+Please read our [terms and conditions](https://qhack.ai/terms_and_conditions_2021.html) for official eligibility and evaluation criteria.